-Tomiki Aikido, like Judo has a form of Competition called Sport Aikido.
+Tomiki Aikido, like Judo has a form of randori competition and because of this is sometimes referred to as Sport Aikido.
 All students learn the underlying principles behind competitive practice as part of the normal syllabus.
-Students do not have to compete in competition to progress through the grading syllabus but they do need to show an understanding of the principles - timing, spacing, eye contact, breaking balance, technical application, variation of techniques etc. There are different competition Events.
-Some are performed as an individual and others are as part of a Team.
+Students do not have to compete or win in competition to progress through the grading syllabus but they do need to show an understanding of the principles of timing, spacing, eye contact, breaking balance, technical application, variation of techniques etc. There are different competition events.
+Some are performed as an individual and others are as part of a team.

 Open Kata/ Embu: A pair of students perform a set kata from the syllabus or they develop their own kata.